diogoaurelio/schedoscopeWiki/Setting-up-a-Schedoscope-Project.md

 For this purpose, we provide a Maven POM template in this section.
 It is of course possible to use other build tools such as SBT or Ant/Ivy.
 You are also encouraged to look at the POM of the tutorial.

-For running Schedoscope, the template utilizes the Exec Maven plugin which assembles a classpath from the Maven dependencies.
-In real-world production deploy scenarios, you should probably follow a different deployment strategy.
+For running Schedoscope, the template utilizes the Exec Maven plugin which assembles a classpath from the Maven dependencies and launches the Schedoscope REST service right from the project folder.

+In real-world production deploy scenarios, you should probably follow a different deployment / bundling strategy.
+Options here are:
+- create and distribute a fat jar using the Maven assembly plugin;
+- copy all jars into a separate deployment directory using the Maven dependency plugin, create a shell scripts that constructs the classpath and launches the application, and distribute that folder.

 # Maven POM Template